 - See the total hours of Pluralsight Skills content in each channel

-In this getting started article, we'll give a basic overview of some of the data and report features available.
+In this article, we'll give a basic overview of some of the data and report features available.
 Enterprise users have additional channels analytics features.
-Learn more in the getting started with advanced channels analytics article.
+Learn more in the advanced channels analytics article.

 To get started, log in to your Pluralsight Skills account and click on the Analytics link in the left pane navigation.
 Next, click the Channels link in the top center panel.